LukasWoodtli/WebPage/pelican/content/object_file _formats.md

 - GCC (Win)

 COFF uses many different data structures.
 This makes it difficult to handle.
-Alignment handlin of the data structures can be difficult.
+Alignment handling of the data structures can be difficult.

 Properties: